-- d its duration: - e the effect of the infringement on the rights and legitimate interests of consumers or on other economic operators; - f the illicit benefits obtained from the infringement; and - g aggravating and mitigating circumstances in relation to each undertaking.
+- a the size and characteristics of the market affected by the infringement; - b the market shares of the undertakings; - c the scope of the infringement; - d its duration; - e the effect of the infringement on the rights and legitimate interests of consumers or other economic operators; - f the illicit benefits obtained from the infringement; and - g aggravating and mitigating circumstances in relation to each undertaking.

-In February 2009, the CNC published a communication clarifying the method for quantifying fines.
+In February 2009, the former CNC published a communication clarifying the method for quantifying fines.
 The communication states that sanctions are quantified according to the following approach:

-- a the basic amount of the sanction is determined; - b an adjustment factor is applied to the basic amount according to the potential aggravating and mitigating circumstances; and - c the amount is adjusted by reference to the limits established in the Competition Act or the illicit gains obtained by the sanctioned undertaking.
+- a the basic amount of the sanction is determined; - b an adjustment factor is applied to the basic amount according to the potential aggravating and mitigating circumstances; and c the amount is adjusted by reference to the limits established in the Competition Act or the illicit gains obtained by the sanctioned undertaking.